First Observation of Antiproton Annihilation At Rest on Argon in the LArIAT Experiment: The LArIAT Experiment

-Tertiary beamline particles were then directed into the LArTPC, a 170-liter active LAr volume approximately 90~cm in length ($\hat{z}$, along the beam direction), 47~cm in width ($\hat{x}$), and 40~cm in height ($\hat{y}$).
+Tertiary beamline particles were then directed into the LArTPC, a 170-liter active LAr volume approximately 90~cm in length ($\hat{z}$, along the beam direction), 47~cm in width ($\hat{x}$, extending from the anode to the cathode), and 40~cm in height ($\hat{y}$, pointing upward).
 The LArTPC and cryostat are shown in Fig.~\ref{fig:lariat_tpc_photos}.
-The reference coordinate system used in LArIAT originates from the midpoint of the anode plane of the LArTPC.
-The \textit{z}-direction aligns with the beam line, \textit{y}-direction points upward, and \textit{x}-direction extends from the anode to the cathode.
 The LArTPC readout comprised two readout-instrumented wire planes composed of 240 wires each (induction and collection), as well as a non-instrumented 225-wire shield plane.
-For the data-taking campaign used in this study, wires were spaced 4~mm apart with a 4~mm separation gap between each of the planes.
-The induction and collection wire planes were oriented at $\pm$60\degree{} from the beamline direction.
-Ionization charge drifted along the $\hat{x}$ direction from the cathode to the wire planes (anode) along a nominal field of 484~V/cm, which resulted in a maximum electron drift period of approximately 320~$\mu$s.
-The LArIAT data acquisition system (DAQ) recorded the ionization produced by beamline particles traversing the LArTPC via induced or collected charge on the wire planes and these signals were digitized with a sampling period of 128~ns.
+For the data used in this measurement, wires were spaced 4~mm apart with a 4~mm separation gap between each of the planes.
+The induction and collection wire planes were oriented at $\pm$60\degree{} relative to the beamline direction.
+Ionization charge drifted along the $\hat{x}$ direction from the cathode to the anode wire planes in a nominal field of 484~V/cm, which resulted in a maximum electron drift period of approximately 320~$\mu$s.
+The LArIAT data acquisition system recorded the ionization produced by beamline particles traversing the LArTPC via induced or collected charge on the wire planes, and these signals were digitized with a sampling period of 128~ns.

-The analysis presented here uses beam-triggered data taken during 2016, referred to as Run~II, when the tertiary beamline’s dipole magnets were operating with negative polarity in order to steer only negatively charged particles toward the LArTPC.
+The analysis presented here uses two weeks of beam-triggered data, taken during LArIAT’s `Run~II’ data-taking period in 2016, when the tertiary beamline’s dipole magnets were operating in negative-polarity mode in order to steer negatively-charged particles toward the TPC.